 Governor McKee Announces Major Life Sciences Development Project to Move Forward in the I-195 Innovation and Design District

-PROVIDENCE, RI – Governor Dan McKee today announced that a major life sciences development project is moving forward in the state's Innovation and Design District on the former I-195 land.
-The 212,000 square foot, 7-story building will house a new public health lab for the State of Rhode Island, while also providing additional lab space available for lease to organizations in the local life sciences community.
+RHODE ISLAND, October 4 - Governor Dan McKee today announced that a major life sciences development project is moving forward in the State's Innovation and Design District on the former I-195 land.
+The 212,000 square foot, seven-story building will house a new public health lab for the State of Rhode Island, while also providing additional lab space available for lease to organizations in the local life sciences community.
 Ancora L&G – a 50:50 partnership between the alternative asset origination arm of leading United Kingdom financial services group, Legal & General, Legal & General Capital, and North Carolina-based real estate developer, Ancora – has been selected as the developer for the State Health Laboratories following a competitive RFP process.

 "Rhode Island has momentum – and this project is crucial to ensuring the momentum continues in the areas of public health and our economy," said Governor Dan McKee.
 "We're grateful for all the partners who came together to ensure Rhode Island maximizes this significant economic development opportunity while advancing the state's important public health goals."